MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 one in Receivables Management.

-If you were to refer to General Transaction Posting Journal number 485, you’d find the transaction, along with the audit trail code (now the batch ID) indicating that this transaction previously appeared on Sales Entry Posting Journal number 214.
+If you were to refer to General Transaction Posting Journal number 485, you'd find the transaction, along with the audit trail code (now the batch ID) indicating that this transaction previously appeared on Sales Entry Posting Journal number 214.
 By cross-referencing the journals in this way, you can trace any transaction to its point of origin in Microsoft Dynamics GP.
-(You also could learn the customer’s purchase order number, and check number by clicking links, if you needed to trace the transaction beyond the transaction entry point.)
+(You also could learn the customer's purchase order number, and check number by clicking links, if you needed to trace the transaction beyond the transaction entry point.)

-To ensure the integrity of the audit trail, the audit trail codes provided with Microsoft Dynamics GP can’t be changed, and you can’t create additional audit trail codes.
+To ensure the integrity of the audit trail, the audit trail codes provided with Microsoft Dynamics GP can't be changed, and you can't create additional audit trail codes.
 However, you can change the number that will be assigned to the next posting journal of a particular type.
-You also can change the default source document code that’s assigned to a particular audit trail code.
+You also can change the default source document code that's assigned to a particular audit trail code.

 #### Printing a list of audit trail codes